purescript/documentation/Language-Guide.md

 (name :: String, age :: Number)
 ```

 It may be necessary, depending on the context, to surround a row in parentheses.
+(However, see #

 To denote an open row (i.e. one which may unify with another row to add new fields), separate the specified terms from a row variable by a pipe::